microsoft/win32metadata/CONTRIBUTING.md

 ### Full builds

 The simplest but slowest way to validate changes is to perform a full build with `./DoAll.ps1` and then inspect the reported winmd diff to ensure all changes were intentional.
 A full build can take 25-30 minutes.
 Add `-Clean` to perform a clean build.

+If you get an error dealing with a .zip file, you may need to run ````git lfs pull```` to pull down the large files needed for building.

 ### Incremental builds